swiftlang/swift/docs/LibraryEvolution.rst

 Default Argument Expressions
 ----------------------------

-Default argument expressions for functions that are public, versioned, or inlinable are implicitly ``@_alwaysEmitIntoClient``.
-They are subject to similar restrictions:
+Default argument expressions for functions that are ABI-public are implicitly ``@_alwaysEmitIntoClient``.
+They are subject to the same restrictions as inlinable functions except that they also must not reference any non-``public`` entities, even if they are ``@usableFromInline`` or ``@inlinable``.
+This is to make sure a default argument expression can always be written explicitly by a caller.

-- They may not define any local types.

-- They must not reference any non-``public`` entities.

-- They must not reference any entities from the current module introduced after the default argument was added, except under appropriate availability guards.

-A default argument implicitly has the same availability as the function it is attached to.
-Because default argument expressions can be added and removed, a client that uses one must always emit its own copy of the implementation.

 Top-Level Variables and Constants
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Given a versioned module-scope variable declared with ``var``, the following
+Given an ABI-public module-scope variable declared with ``var``, the following
 changes are permitted:

 - Adding (but not removing) a public setter to a computed variable.
-- Adding or removing a non-public, non-versioned setter.
+- Adding or removing a non-ABI-public setter.
 - Changing from a stored variable to a computed variable, or vice versa, as
-  long as a previously versioned setter is not removed.
+  long as a previously ABI-public setter is not removed.
 - As a special case of the above, adding or removing ``lazy`` from a stored
   property.
-- Changing the body of an accessor.
+- Changing the body of an accessor, if the property is not marked ``@inlinable``
+  (see below).
 - Adding or removing an observing accessor (``willSet`` or ``didSet``) to/from
   an existing variable.
 This is effectively the same as modifying the body of a
   setter.
 - Changing the initial value of a stored variable.
-- Adding or removing ``weak`` from a variable with ``Optional`` type.
+- Adding or removing ``weak`` to/from a variable with ``Optional`` type.
-- Adding or removing ``unowned`` from a variable.
+- Adding or removing ``unowned`` to/from a variable.
 - Adding or removing ``@NSCopying`` to/from a variable.

-If a public setter is added after the property is first exposed (whether the
-property is stored or computed), it must be versioned independently of the
-property itself.

-.. admonition:: TODO

-    This needs syntax.
+- If the variable is get-only, or if it has a non-ABI-public setter, it may be
+  replaced by a ``let`` constant.

-Additionally, for a module-scope constant declared with ``let``, the following
+For an ABI-public module-scope constant declared with ``let``, the following
 changes are permitted:

 - Changing the value of the constant.

-It is *not* safe to change a ``let`` constant into a variable or vice versa.
-Top-level constants are assumed not to change for the entire lifetime of the
-program once they have been initialized.

-.. admonition:: TODO

-    We could make it safe to turn a read-only ``var`` into a ``let``, but do we
-    want to?
-We would have to come up with syntax for declaring when it
-    changed, at least.
+- Replacing the constant with a variable.

 Giving Up Flexibility
 ---------------------

-Both top-level constants and variables can be marked ``@inlinableAccess`` to
+Top-level computed variables can be marked ``@inlinable`` just like functions.
-allow clients to access them more efficiently.
-This restricts changes a fair
+This restricts changes a fair amount:
-amount:

-- Adding a versioned setter to a computed variable is still permitted.
+- Adding an ABI-public setter to a computed variable is still permitted.
-- Adding or removing a non-public, non-versioned setter is still permitted.
+- Adding or removing a non-ABI-public setter is still permitted.
-- Changing from stored to computed or vice versa is forbidden, because it would
-  break existing clients.
-- Similarly, adding or removing ``lazy`` is forbidden.
 - Changing the body of an accessor is a `binary-compatible source-breaking
   change`.
-- Adding/removing observing accessors is likewise a `binary-compatible
-  source-breaking change`.
-- Changing the initial value of a stored variable is still permitted.
-- Changing the value of a constant is a `binary-compatible source-breaking
-  change`.
-- Adding or removing ``weak`` is forbidden.
-- Adding or removing ``unowned`` is forbidden.
-- Adding or removing ``@NSCopying`` to/from a variable is `binary-compatible
-  source-breaking change`.

 .. admonition:: TODO